modeset/-deprecated-api_pagination/README.md

 # 2 records, additional scope, ordered by created_at ASC -- filtered using `item.filtered?`.
 Item.filtered_page_by(per_page: 2, after: true) { |scope| scope.active }
 ```

-- TODO: explain the limitations of using the enumerator, and the complications that can arise if not understood.
-- TODO: explain advanced usage, like using join tables for order/filtering.

 ## License